pcdv/jocket/README.md

 ![alt text](docs/bench.png "Latency for an 1kb PING.
 Red = Socket, green = Jocket.
 The thick green line is roughly between 0.50 and 0.56 microseconds")

 This benchmark was run on an Intel Core i5-2500.

+Jocket is young and still under development.
+It has been tested only on Linux.

+API
+---

+Currently, there are 2 APIs:
+ - JocketReader/JocketWriter: low-level, non blocking API
+ - JocketSocket: high-level, blocking API mimicking java.net.Socket

+The benchmark used to generate the above diagram is based on the JocketSocket API.

 How it works
 ------------